 Health Department: COVID-19

-Do not seek testing if you have a mild illness.
 People who are mildly ill with COVID-19 are able to recover at home.
-Do not leave your home, except to get medical care and always call ahead prior to visiting any medical facility.
+Do not leave your home, except to get tested and to get medical care, and always call ahead prior to visiting any medical facility.

 As much as possible, if you have symptoms stay in a specific "sick room" and away from other people and animals in your home.

 Anyone who lives with someone with symptoms should also stay home.

 Limit contact with pets and animals.
 As a precaution, when possible, have another member of your household care for your animals while you are sick with COVID-19.
 If you must care for your pet or be around animals while you are sick, wash your hands before and after you interact with them.

 Follow COVID-19 guidance from the Centers for Disease Control and Prevention for: